-Author has written 4 stories for Bridge to Terabithia, and Avatar: Last Airbender.
+Author has written 5 stories for Bridge to Terabithia, Avatar: Last Airbender, and Power Rangers.

 My first love is writing.
 I find this site to be the perfect forum not only for my own work, but for anyone with a strong imagination and a little free time.
 I find that writing is a way of freeing oneself from limitation and censorship; no one on this site tells me to "keep it to myself."